idugalic/digital-restaurant/drestaurant-apps/README.md

  - has its own bounded context,
  - has its own JPA event(sourcing) store (we are not sharing the JPA Event Store)
- - and we distribute events between them via RabbitMQ
+ - we distribute events between them via RabbitMQ
+ - and we distribute commands (Command Bus) by Spring Cloud discovery and registry service (Eureka)

-#### RabbitMQ
+#### RabbitMQ & event messages

 RabbitMQ is the most popular open source message broker.
+It is used to route and distribute `events`.
 It supports several messaging protocols, directly and through the use of plugins:

  - AMQP
  - STOMP
  - MQTT
  - HTTP ...

 ##### Publish-subscribe

 This messaging pattern supports delivering a message to multiple consumers.